spacetelescope/drizzlepac/doc/source/catalog_generation.rst

 identically zero background data will always be evaluated and will supersede the user request when applicable.

-The final background determination algorithm, **Background Algorithm 3**, the `photutils.background.Background2d <https://photutils.readthedocs.io/en/stable/api/photutils.background.Background2D.html>`_ Astropy tool is *only* invoked if the special case identically zero algorithm has not been applied, the user has not requested that only the sigma-clipped statistics algorithm be computed, and the skewness value derived using the sigma-clipped statistics is less than a pre-defined and configurable threshold (default value 0.5).
+For the final background determination algorithm, **Conformal Background Algorithm**, the `photutils.background.Background2d <https://photutils.readthedocs.io/en/stable/api/photutils.background.Background2D.html>`_ Astropy tool is *only* invoked if the **Zero Background Algorithm** has not been applied, the user has not requested that only the **Constant Background Algorithm** computed, and the skewness value derived using the sigma-clipped statistics is less than a pre-defined and configurable threshold (default value 0.5).

-The **Background Algorithm 3** uses sigma-clipped statistics to determine background and RMS values across the image, but in a localized fashion in contrast to **Background Algorithm 2**.
+The **Conformal Background Algorithm** uses sigma-clipped statistics to determine background and RMS values across the image, but in a localized fashion in contrast to **Constant Background Algorithm**.
 An initial low-resolution estimate of the background is performed by computing sigma-clipped median values in 27x27 pixel boxes across the image.
 This low-resolution background image is then median-filtered using a 3x3 pixel sample window to correct for local small-scale overestimates and/or underestimates.
 Both the 27 and 3 pixel